sergei-ageev/sergei-ageev/README.md

 ### Hi there 👋

+My name is Sergei.
+I am a network engineer and system administrator.
+Now i am learning Dev Ops.

+To get in touch with me, here is my telegram: @skoba89.

 <!--
 **sergei-ageev/sergei-ageev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.